-This bill aims to amend the Code of West Virginia by introducing regulations for the manufacture, sale, and distribution of low-proof spirit alcohol products.
-It defines "Low-Proof Spirit Alcohol Products" as beverages containing between 0.5% and 15.5% alcohol by volume, which are obtained through distillation and mixed with various ingredients.
-The bill establishes that existing distillery licenses and requirements will apply to these products, and it allows for their sale and distribution under the same conditions as nonintoxicating beer, with specific prohibitions on selling them in growlers.
-Additionally, it imposes a tax of $1.25 per gallon on these products and mandates reporting requirements for distilleries and distributors.
+This bill amends the Code of West Virginia to introduce regulations concerning the manufacture, sale, and distribution of low-proof spirit alcohol products.
+It defines "low-proof spirit alcohol products" as alcoholic beverages containing between 0.5% and 15.5% alcohol by volume, which are obtained through distillation and mixed with various ingredients, packaged in containers not exceeding 25 fluid ounces.
+The bill establishes that existing distillery licenses and requirements will apply to the manufacture of these products, and it allows for the sale and distribution of low-proof spirits under the same conditions as nonintoxicating beer, with no additional license fees imposed.

 Statutes affected: Introduced Version: 60-1-5, 60-8B-1, 60-8B-2, 60-8B-3, 60-8B-4, 60-8B-5